Richard J Tilley

 Erasure of Solitary Meals and Gas Pipes

-The Falsehood of Authorship as Authority
+The Falsehood of Author as Authority

 The Ontology of a Hummingbird